-- progress projects to improve the security of the water supply and the availability of water, including the Mardi to Mangrove Link - provide infrastructure for new growth centres13 - increase the capacity of the water and sewerage system to improve performance and reliability of the system.
+- provide infrastructure for new growth centres9 - increase the capacity of the water and sewerage system to improve performance and reliability of the system.

-Figure 1.2 shows IPART's decisions on Wyong Council's notional revenue over the determination period, and compares them to revenue for 2008/09 IPART allowed in making the 2006 Determination.
+Figure 1.2 shows IPART's draft decisions on Wyong Council's notional revenue over the determination period, and compares them to revenue for 2008/09 IPART allowed for in making the 2006 Determination.
 As the figure indicates, most of the increase in the Council's notional revenue over the 2009 determination period is due to increases in the return on assets component.
-The size of this component increases from \$20.3 million in 2008/09 to \$27.5 million14 in 2012/13.
+The size of this component increases from \$20.3 million in 2008/09 to \$29.1 million10 in 2012/13.
 The size of the operating expenditure component also increases, from \$33.1 million in 2008/09 to \$38.3 million in 2012/13.